Solar panels for KGV

-A major part of helping the City meet its renewable energy targets is a major project that will install solar panels on around 30 sites including Sydney Park Pavilion, Paddington and Glebe Town Hall, as well as a range of libraries, community centres, depots and other public facilities.
+A major part of helping the City meet its renewable energy targets is installing solar panels on around 30 sites including Sydney Park Pavilion, Paddington and Glebe Town Hall, as well as a range of libraries, community centres, depots and other public facilities.

-This is now the largest building-mounted solar panel program in Australia and is estimated to deliver 1.7 gigawatts per year, or 5.3% of current electricity demand, when fully installed in 2016.
+This is a significant solar panel program and is estimated to deliver 1.7 gigawatts per year, or 5.3% of current electricity demand, when fully installed in 2016.

 The City has already installed solar hot water and/or photovoltaic systems on 18 sites where 240 panels create a peak capacity of 48 kilowatts.

 The blueprint for our 100% renewable energy city